boidushya/blog.boidu.dev/blogs/better-lyrics.md

 so jam packed with features that you don't really need to use any third party modules.

 I was able to rewrite the entire backend in one night.
-Mind you, I'd never used Golang before in a production environment- all I knew were the basics.
+Keep in mind, I'd never used Golang before in a production environment- all I knew were the basics.
-But I was able to get the backend up and running in one night.
+But I was able to get the backend up and running pretty quickly - thanks to the excellent documentation and the community around it.
 I got it deployed on Railway, and it was running like a horse on coke.

-The memory usage was down to - wait for it - _15mb_!
+The memory usage was down to - _wait for it_ - _**15mb**_!
 The response times were lightning fast as well.
 I got so carried away I decided to implement a caching layer as well.
 Added some standard IP rate limiting and we were ready to go (I'm so good with puns).